-Schools can use CCTV, but you need a legal right
+Schools can use CCTV, but you need a legal basis

-You can use CCTV as long as you have a ‘lawful basis’ to do so under the UK General Data Protection Regulation (GDPR) – find out how to choose which one to use here.
+You can use CCTV as long as you have a ‘lawful basis’ to do so under the UK General Data Protection Regulation (GDPR) – find out how to choose which one to use in our other article.

 The Information Commissioner’s Office (ICO) confirmed this to us.